Calls for Ukraine

 You have a unique opportunity to consult with the best specialists in cell therapy.

-You can sign up for an online consultation with Andrey Kovalchuk.
-Dr. Andrey Kovalchuk is a Candidate of Medical Sciences, surgeon, biotechnologist, director of the stem cell bank of TOV “Genome”.
+You can sign up for an online consultation with Andriy Kovalchuk.
+Dr. Andriy Kovalchuk is a Candidate of Medical Sciences, surgeon, biotechnologist, director of the stem cell bank of TOV “Genome”.

-You also have the opportunity to consult with Ivan Badin, PhD, rehabilitation specialist, physiotherapist, cell therapy specialist with 20 years of experience.
+You also have the opportunity to consult with Ivan Badyin, PhD, rehabilitation specialist, physiotherapist, cell therapy specialist with 20 years of experience.

 With these doctors, you can discuss the possibilities of using stem cell therapy, find out the prospects and get personalized forecasts for such treatment.
 Contact us to book an online consultation!